 4. Eat Whole Food Meals & Snacks

-Adopting healthy eating habits requires mindful decision making, commitment, and being creative.
-The salad bar might not sound as appetizing as the pizza, but it offers more variety, creativity, and flavor and color to your meal.
-Taking out processed foods like pizza, burgers and fries will leave you feeling cleaner, lighter and more energized.
+Adopting healthy eating habits requires mindful decision-making, commitment, and being creative.
+The salad bar might not sound as delicious as the pizza, but it offers more variety and creativity and adds color to your meal.
+Limiting processed foods like pizza, burgers, and fries will leave you feeling cleaner, lighter, and more energized.

-Incorporating more whole foods in your diet, and in creative ways, extends beyond what’s available at the university cafe.
-Students in particular should embrace grocery shopping and the experience that comes with proactive meal planning.
-It goes a long way to have healthy, nutritious, and protein rich snacks on hand when you leave for a long day of class.
-Not only will you keep your brain and body optimized, but you’ll minimize the stress that comes with hunger and low energy.
+Incorporating more whole foods in your diet extends beyond what’s available at the university cafe.
+Students, in particular, should embrace grocery shopping and the experience of proactive meal planning.
+Having healthy, nutritious, and protein-rich snacks goes a long way when you leave for a long day of class.
+Not only will you keep your brain and body optimized, but you’ll also minimize the stress that comes with hunger and low energy.

 5. Have a Party Strategy

-Social gatherings, sporting events, dance parties, and other forms of nightlife make up the liberations that come with being a college student.
-Going out on the weekends can be both fun and entertaining, but there’s often a turning point of when it can be unhealthy.
-That may be calling it a night at 11PM instead of 1AM, drinking more water to stay hydrated, being smart about who you socialize with, or using your intuition to avoid situations that feel unfit or unsafe.
+Social gatherings, sporting events, dance parties, and other forms of nightlife make up much of the joy of being a college student.
+Going out on the weekends can be fun, but there’s often a turning point when it can become unhealthy.

 The impact of staying out late in itself can have negative repercussions on sleep, immunity, mental clarity, and overall energy.
-The combination of other party-going behaviors can be even more physically and emotionally consuming.
-While you don’t have to completely forgo attending parties and social gathers, it’s important to strike a balance and listen to your body.
+Combining other party-going behaviors can be even more physically and emotionally consuming.
+While you don’t have to forgo attending parties and social gatherings, balancing and listening to your body is essential.

 6. Stay Hydrated

-If you're not adequately hydrated, your body will not be able perform at its optimal level.
-You may feel hungry, fatigued, or dizzy, or experience muscle cramps, dry skin, and other symptoms.
-Staying hydrated is especially important after exercise and nourishing your body for a good night’s sleep.
+If you're not adequately hydrated, your body will not be able to perform at its optimal level.
+You may feel hungry, tired, or dizzy or experience muscle cramps, dry skin, and other symptoms.
+Staying hydrated is especially important after exercise and nourishes your body for a good night’s sleep.